aretasg/SolPred/README.md

 | 1 | 0.4572 | 0.4537 | 0.8886 |
 | 2 | 0.4558 | 0.4587 | 0.8874 |

-* Both methods performed evidently better then the orignal ESOL and comparably between each other with the former (2) having a better residual plot with less outliers
+* Both methods performed evidently better then the orignal ESOL and comparably between each other with the former (2) having a slightly better residual plot with less outliers
 * For all metrics and other please refer to the end of each jupyter notebook

 ## Availability